lucamauri/Wiki2Ban/README.md

 /f2bconf/w2brule.conf
 ```

 the content of this file can be copied into Fail2Ban's main configuration file (usually `/etc/fail2ban/jail.local`) or kept as a separate configuration file in `jail.d` directory.
+Remember to customize the parameter `logpath` with the path of the file defined in the configuration file (see above).

 ### Filter